fbpx

 The first thing that uniformly distributes the balls throughout the pool table is a frozen rack.
 Although having a frozen rack is not necessary, it is excellent racking practice.
 If the balls are not frozen, just a few balls will occasionally travel around the table, while the remaining components will just remain in place, which might make the game challenging or violate some rule sets.

-Next, when you rack the balls, the front ball should be middle on the point of 1/4 table on the right table side.
+Next, when you rack the balls, the front ball should be in the middle on the point of 1/4 table on the right table side.
 You will then break from the center point of the 1/4 table on the left table side.

 What Are Racking Rules for 8 Balls

-Racking with BCA Rules
+1. How to rack with BCA Rules

 Billiard Congress of America (BCA) follows the common racking rules.

-• 8-ball must be in the middle
+• The 8-ball must be in the middle

 • Lead ball on rack marker as mentioned ¼